Cristiano Ronaldo 'most influential footballer' in China

 But football fans in China select their teams based on players, often switching teams and supporting multiple sides, and, according to the authors of the report, clubs now understand the online value of their stars.

-"The players have become digital savvy in this market and have actively targeted Chinese fans," says Elsden.
+"The players have become digital savvy in this market and have actively targeted Chinese fans," Elsden says.

 Man Utd beat Bayern and Liverpool

-Despite having not won the Premier League since 2013, Manchester United has usurped last year's leaders Bayern as the most influential football team.
+Despite having not won the English Premier League since 2013, Manchester United has usurped last year's leader Bayern as the most influential football team.

-German leaders Bayern slip to second, while Premier League sides Liverpool and Arsenal jointly occupy third place.
+The Bundesliga champion slipped to second, while Premier League sides Liverpool and Arsenal jointly occupy third place.

-United is the most followed club on Weibo, although Bayern is the club which engages followers the most and has the largest active fan base on WeChat.
+United is the most followed club on Weibo, although Bayern engages followers the most and has the largest active fan base on WeChat.

 Spanish side Barcelona -- the most successful European team in recent times -- is ninth, trailing the likes of Manchester City, AC Milan and Tottenham.

-The Catalans have yet to reach their potential in China, while their rivals have been "more innovative online," says Elsden.
+The Catalans have yet to reach their potential in China, while their rivals have been "more innovative online," Elsden says.

-Bundesliga is No.1
+Bundesliga is No. 1

 The Bundesliga remains the most popular league in China, with the German league's decision to sell its rights to a number of free-to-air broadcasters, as opposed to a more lucrative pay-TV deal, a significant reason for its dominance.